 …

-After transmitting ADV-POLL on the initialization channel, the initiator shall listen for an incoming advertising response packet (ADV-RESP) in the subsequent ranging slot.
-Once a responder has received ADV-POLL, it may transmit ADV-RESP in the subsequent ranging slot.
-When the responder has transmitted ADV-RESP, it shall listen for a start-of-ranging (SOR) packet in the ranging slot following the ADV-RESP packet.
-Once the initiator has received an ADV-RESP packet, it may transmit an SOR packet in the ranging slot following the ADV-RESP packet.
+After transmitting ADV-POLL on the initialization channel, the initiator shall listen for an incoming advertising response message (ADV-RESP) in the subsequent initialization slot.
+Once a responder has received ADV-POLL, it may transmit ADV-RESP in the subsequent initialization slot.
+When the responder has transmitted ADV-RESP, it shall listen for a start-of-ranging (SOR) message in the initialization slot following the ADV-RESP message.
+Once the initiator has received an ADV-RESP message, it may transmit an SOR message in the initialization slot following the ADV-RESP message.

 …